clauzewitz/homebridge-xiaomi-mi-robot-vacuum/README.md

    npm install -g homebridge-xiaomi-mi-robot-vacuum miio
    ```

-   ​

 2. Remove Mi Robot Vaccum from your Mi Home app.

 3. Press "Power" and "Home" button simultaneously and hold for 3 seconds on your Mi Robot Vacuum to reset the Wi-Fi.

    ![mi-robot-reset-wifi](https://cloud.githubusercontent.com/assets/73107/26273343/278c36a2-3d61-11e7-8e08-b5bc25cc407f.png)

-4. It will advertised a new Wi-Fi spot similar to`rockrobo-vacumum-v1_xxxx`.
+4. It will advertised a new Wi-Fi spot similar to`rockrobo-vacuum-v1_xxxx` or `roborock-vacuum-s5_xxxx`.

 5. Connect your PC to that Wi-Fi network.